 וואָס איר דאַרפט וויסן וועגן באַצאָלן פאַר אייערע מעדיצינישע דינסטן

 It is also important for you to know that the physician services you receive in the hospital are not included in the hospital’s charges.
 Physicians who provide services at the hospital may be independent voluntary physicians or they may be employed by the hospital.
 Physicians bill for their services separately and may or may not participate in the same health plans as the hospital.
 You should check with the physician arranging your hospital services to determine which plans that physician participates in.
-Plan participation information for physicians employed by the hospital (Catskill Regional Medical Group) can be found here, and their contact information can be found here.

-For patient billing inquiries, please contant Patient Financial Services at 845-794-3300, ext.
-2591.
+For patient billing inquiries, please contact Patient Financial Services at 845-794-3300, ext.
+2430.

-In emergency situations, Catskill Regional Medical Center provides care regardless of ability to pay.
+In emergency situations, Garnet Health Medical Center – Catskills provides care regardless of ability to pay.
 In non-emergency situations, we work with patients so that they can get needed health care without finances being an issue.
 We help obtain certain financial assistance or provide information about where to go for assistance.
 Our comprehensive registration process verifies personal information and insurance eligibility.
 This reduces the chance that information might be incorrect.
 Though this may make registration take a bit longer, remember that the purpose of a thorough review is to assure that you and your family get the best health care with the lowest possible expense.